juicycleff/aeroJsonEditor/projects/json-editor/README.md

 On your app module import:

-    import { JsonEditorModule } from 'aerosv-json-editor';
+    import { JsonEditorModule } from 'ng-svelt-json-editor';
     ...
      imports: [
         ....